 Rohan Kumar Das - Fortemedia Singapore, Singapore

-Muhammad Zaigham Zaheer - Mohamed bin Zayed University of Artificial Intelligence
+Muhammad Zaigham Zaheer - Mohamed bin Zayed University of Artificial Intelligence, United Arab Emirates

 Markus Schedl - Institute of Computational Perception, Johannes Kepler University Linz, Austria | Human-centered AI Group, AI Lab, Linz Institute of Technology, Austria